 In general terms, the rituals begin by putting on Ihram garments and adopting restrictions, reciting the Talbia, performing Umrah comprising of Tawaf (circling 7 times around the Ka’ba), then performing Sa’ie (walking 7 times between the mounts of Safa and Marwah), or Tawaf only, depending on the Hajj variation the pilgrim is performing.

-After that the pilgrims go to Mina, Muzdalifa, and Arafat (where they stand in the Plains of Arafat or climb the mount Jibal-Al-Rahmah (Mount of Mercy) and pray for forgiveness from Allah.
+After that, the pilgrims go to Mina, Muzdalifa, and Arafat (where they stand in the Plains of Arafat or climb the mount Jibal-Al-Rahmah (Mount of Mercy) and pray for forgiveness from Allah.

-The pilgrims then return to Muzdalifa, Mina, stone the Jumrat (stoning of devils), get a haircut (men have option of shaving their heads), sacrifice the animal (depending on the Hajj option chosen), perform Tawaf al-Ifada, stone all Jumrats in a sequence and finally, conclude the Hajj rituals by performing Tawaf al-Wida.
+The pilgrims then return to Muzdalifa, Mina, stone the Jumrat (stoning of devils), get a haircut (men have the option of shaving their heads), sacrifice the animal (depending on the Hajj option chosen), perform Tawaf al-Ifada, stone all Jumrats in a sequence and finally, conclude the Hajj rituals by performing Tawaf al-Wida.
 The pilgrim’s recitation of the Talbia continues between putting on Ihram garments through the stoning of the Jumrat.

 “Labbayk Allahumma Labbayk.
 Labbayk La Shareeka laka labbaik.
 Innal-hamda, wan-ni’matah, laka wal-Mulka, La shareeka Lak”

 “Here I am O Allah at your service, here I am.
 Here I am.
 You have no partner.
-Here I am, verifying all praise, grace and sovereignty belong to You.
+Here I am, verifying all praise, grace, and sovereignty belong to You.
 You have no partner.”